pulp/pulp_puppet/docs/tech-reference/forge_api.rst

 verison was not specified, the repository with the newest version is then queried for dependency information.

-When specifying a repository ID or a consumer ID, use a single "." in place of the other value.

 This is an example request with a consumer ID:

 ::